gabrielagustin/Scaling/README.md

 # Scaling

+An algorithm to perform the rescaling of the satellite images is presented.

-Wavelet Transforms and Principal component analysis (PCA)
+The techniques used are: wavelet transforms and principal component analysis (PCA).